starcoinorg/starcoin-cookbook/docs/03-move/100-move-prover/02-mvp-tutorial.md

    =         _witness = <generic>
 ```

-It is unexpectedly unexpected.
-Prover prompts that the rear conditions are not satisfied, indicating that the behavior described in the previous spec block is not exactly the same as the `transfer` function.
+It is somewhat out of our expectation.
+Prover prompts that the postconditions are not satisfied, indicating that the behavior described in the previous spec block is not exactly the same as the `transfer` function.
 Why is this so?
-Let's look down again: the parameters that are not satisfied with the rear conditions are `from = signer{0x0}` and `to = 0x0`.
+Let's look down again: the parameters that make the postconditions are not satisfied are `from = signer{0x0}` and `to = 0x0`.
 We should know the reason: when the account transfers money to itself, both `to` and `from` point to the same address, so the balance does not change.

 There are two solutions now: